gjmcn/happy/README.md

 * If `props` is a string, array, or virtual node, it is actually used as `child_0` and an empty object is used for `props`.

-* `child_` arguments that are arrays are 'spread' into separate arguments.
+* `child_` arguments that are arrays are flattened (nesting is removed) and spread into separate arguments.

 * Only `tag` is required.